apache/seatunnel/docs/en/spark/configuration/sink-plugins/ClickhouseFile.md

 The address of the clickhouse-local program on the spark node.
 Since each task needs to be called, clickhouse-local should be located in the same path of each spark node.

+### tmp_batch_cache_line [int]

+SeaTunnel will use memory map technology to write temporary data to the file to cache the data that the user needs to write to clickhouse.
+This parameter is used to configure the number of data pieces written to the file each time.
+Most of the time you don't need to modify it.

 ### copy_method [string]